nishikasankuri/nishikasankuri/README.md

 Welcome to my digital playground—where AI meets creativity, code solves problems, and learning never stops!

 🚀 About Me
-I'm an international student from India 🇮🇳, currently pursuing my Master’s in Computer Science in the USA 🇺🇸.
+I'm an international student from India, currently pursuing my Master’s in Computer Science in the USA.
 Passionate about AI, ML, Web Development, and Cybersecurity, I thrive on building impactful projects and exploring cutting-edge tech.